aramis-lab/clinicadl/docs/Preprocessing/Generate.md

 - `--n_subjects` (int) number of subjects per label in the synthetic dataset.
 Default value: `300`.
 - `--preprocessing` (str) preprocessing pipeline used in the input `caps_directory`.
 Must be `t1-linear` (t1-extensive to be added soon !).
 Default value: `t1-linear`.
 - `--mean` (float) Specific to random.
-Mean value of the gaussian noise added to images.
+Mean value of the gaussian noise added to brain images.
 Default value: `0`.
 - `--sigma` (float) Specific to random.
-Standard deviation of the gaussian noise added to images.
+Standard deviation of the gaussian noise added to brain images.
 Default value: `0.5`.
 - `--mask_path` (str) Specific to trivial.
 Path to the atrophy masks used to generate the two labels.
 Default will download masks based on AAL2 in `clinicadl/resources/masks`.
 - `--atrophy_percent` (float) Specific to trivial.
 Percentage of intensity decrease applied to the regions targeted by the masks.
 Default value: 60.